AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `locale`

-Target locale for dictionary, for example &quot;de_DE&quot;
+Target locale for dictionary, for example "de_DE"

 -  Required

 ### `--mode`, `-m`

-Save mode for dictionary - &quot;replace&quot; - replace language pack by new one - &quot;merge&quot; - merge language packages, by default &quot;replace&quot;
+Save mode for dictionary - "replace" - replace language pack by new one - "merge" - merge language packages, by default "replace"

 -  Default: `replace`
 -  Requires a value